koala-interactive/react-anchor-navigation/README.md

 ### Advanded Usage

-Here will be informations about our internals processing hooks.
-For most use and without needs for great customizations, you will not need to import those hooks.
+Here will be informations about our internal processing hooks.
+In most cases and without needs for great customizations, you will not need to import those hooks.

 #### useHash

-useHash is a custom react hooks used internally in AnchorProvider.
+useHash is a custom react hook used internally in AnchorProvider.
 We still export it if you want to have an advanced usage (Otherwise it should not be needed) and not use AnchorProvider.

 Usage :